 2. Organization: You want to be able to find the items you need quickly and without irritation.

-We would recommend a good backpack like this one.
+We have an entire post dedicated to a wide variety of backpacks, coolers, and bags.
+To get you started, we would recommend a good backpack like this one.
 This backpack has a cushioned back panel, comfortable straps, and enough zippers and compartments to keep you organized and not overwhelmed.
 A nice backpack like this one may be more than you were originally planning on spending, but it will last you for years.
 This particular backpack is $75 and we feel it is worth every penny.

 If you are not afraid of the fashion police pulling you over just as you are getting on Space Mountain and you want a great, secure, smaller bag, consider strapping on a “bum bag” or “fanny pack” as we used to call them.
 You can get your phone, money and other important stuff in there, it’s pretty comfortable and super secure!